Víctor Ábrego

-Víctor Alonso Ábrego Aguilera (born 11 February 1997) is a Bolivian professional footballer who plays as a forward for Botola club Raja CA.
+Víctor Alonso Ábrego Aguilera (born 11 February 1997) is a Bolivian professional footballer who plays as a forward for FBF División Profesional club The Strongest.

 Early life

 Born in 1997, Ábrego grew up without knowing his father and was raised by his grandfather.
 At age 15, he received a scholarship to study in Pailón, where he helped his mother's friend with her chicken business, and worked as a waiter.

-Career
+Club career

-In Pailón, he was nicknamed "Cantinflas" after the Mexican comedian.
+In Pailón, Ábrego was nicknamed "Cantinflas" after the Mexican comedian.

-In 2020, Ábrego was listed in World Soccer magazine's 500 Most Important Players.
+In 2020, he was listed in World Soccer magazine's 500 Most Important Players.

-International
+International career

-He made his debut for the Bolivia national team in the 2022 FIFA World Cup qualification against Ecuador at home soil.
+Ábrego made his debut for the Bolivia national team in the 2022 FIFA World Cup qualification against Ecuador at home soil.